PlatyPete/monster-hunter-wardrobe/README.md

 ### Rooms and Lighting

 Room models don't contain any lighting information, to my knowledge.
-I've attempted to recreate the lighting conditions used in-game based on video and screenshot reference, but it doesn't look quite right at the time of writing.
+I've attempted to recreate the lighting conditions used in-game based on video and screenshot reference, but it will always be an approximation.
 I would like to better emulate the in-game lighting at some point in the future.

 ### Audio

-The .snd and .snp audio files don't appear to contain a sample rate definition (or PSound doesn't know how to parse it), and there isn't a common sample rate used across all audio files.
+The `.snd` and `.snp` audio files don't appear to contain a sample rate definition (or PSound doesn't know how to parse it), and there isn't a common sample rate used across all audio files.
 I've had to use my memory and best guesses to determine which sample rates to use when converting these files, but I believe they're accurate enough if not perfect.

 ### Language and Fonts